Vegan Blueberry Muffins Recipe With Banana

 7. Scoop the batter into the prepared muffin pan and bake for about 20 minutes OR until an inserted toothpick comes out clean.*

-8. Let the muffins cool in the pan for a bit before you place them on a cooling rack.
+8. Let the muffins cool in the pan for a bit before you place them on a cooling rack. * Using an ice cream scoop to fill the muffin tin works really well.

 Storage Tips

 As wonderful as these vegan blueberry muffins taste, it’s hard to eat them all in one sitting.
-You’ll want to take care to store them well, so they uphold that wonderful freshness and texture.
+You’ll want to take care to store them well so they uphold that wonderful freshness and texture.
 Here’s how!

-Store your healthy vegan muffins in an airtight container in the fridge.
+• Fridge: Store your healthy vegan muffins in an airtight container in the fridge.
 The best tastes will be the sooner you eat them, but they will keep for about 5 days this way.

 FAQ